-In 2015-16 the campaign will continue to focus on Australia's strengths in food and wine as well as place a renewed focus on our world class aquatic and coastal experiences – both major decision making factors in Australia's key international tourism markets.
-In addition, Tourism Australia will roll out initiatives to promote Indigenous tourism and high-impact events.
+The campaign has focussed on Australia's strengths in food and wine during 2016, as well as placing a renewed focus on our world class aquatic and coastal experiences – both major decision making factors in Australia's key international tourism markets.

 to Australia, as well as a variety of media and consumer events.
 Tourism Australia also worked on a TV show with leading chefs and a range of many other assets including the enhancement of australia.com, australia.cn and social content.
 Find out more about ‘Restaurant Australia’

-To increase awareness and participation in Indigenous tourism experiences Tourism Australia in partnership with Austrade created an inspirational three-minute film to show a contemporary, welcoming and inclusive view of Indigenous touring and the stories that lie within.
+To increase awareness and participation in Indigenous tourism experiences, Tourism Australia in partnership with Austrade, created an inspirational three-minute film to show a contemporary, welcoming and inclusive view of Indigenous touring and the stories that lie within.
 A strength of the film is its integration of food and wine, beaches, coastal and aquatic nature messaging.
-The film has been directed by two of Australia’s leading film makers – Brendan Fletcher and Warwick Thornton – in four states and territories (NSW, NT, QLD and WA).
+The film was directed by two of Australia’s leading film makers – Brendan Fletcher and Warwick Thornton – in four states and territories (NSW, NT, QLD and WA).
 Find out more about and view the Aboriginal Australia film

 Promote our high-impact events